-Objective Action Milestones Led by Date for Completion Better Health Outcomes Implement Securit Orientation Monthing Information Standards Whilst doing this also adopt best practice standards for recording gender identity at the same time Develop a briefing note for staff advising them of this statutory requirement and how to fulfil the requirement.
+Objective Action Milestones Led by Date for Completion Outcomes Whilst doing practice stat Implement Sexual Orientation Monitoring Information Standards Whilst doing this also adopt best practice standards for recording gender identity at the same time Develop a briefing note for staff advising them of this statutory requirement and how to fulfil the requirement.
 LGBT Staff Network / E&D Lead December 2018 Meetings with Locality Management Groups to help prepare for the introduction of the Standard.
 LGBT Staff Network / E&D Lead with designated CBU Leads January/February 2019 Communications Campaign leading up to the introduction of the Standard.
-LGBT Staff Network / E&D Lead / Communications Team Campaign to run February - end March 2019 IT systems be adapted to use the question and response codes as set out in section 1.3 of the SOM Specification and Chapter 4 of best practice standards for gender monitoring.
-Informatics, informed by LGBT+ Staff Network and E&D Lead 31 March 2019 Establish a baseline measure of the recording of sexual orientation and gender recording of patient information at the introduction of the standard.
+LGBT Staff Network / E&B Lead / Communications Team Campaign to run February - end March 2019 IT systems be adapted to use the question and response codes as set out in section 1.3 of the SOM Specification and Chapter 4 of best practice standards for gender monitoring.
+Informatios, informed by LGBT Staff Network and E&D Lead 31 March 2019 Establish a baseline measure of the recording of sexual orientation and gender recording of patient information at the introduction of the standard.
 Directorate of Commissioning and Quality Assurance Snapshot as of 31 March 2019 Review recording of sexual orientation information six months after introduction of standard to ensure compliance with reporting.
 Directorate of Commissioning and Quality Assurance Snapshot as of 30 September 2019

 Objective Action Milestones Led by Date for Completion Improved Patient Access and Experience Develop a Trans Equality Policy Working group established to develop the policy.
 LGBT+ Staff Network January 2019 Draft Policy for Consultation.
-LGBT+ Staff Network April 2019 Policy Ratified.
-Business Delivery Group July 2019 Improved Patient Access and Experience We will work to improve the accessibility of information that we provide to our service users by implementing and Scoping of pilot study.
-AD Neurological and Specialist Services / E&D Lead / Synertec January 2019 evaluating the success of a pilot study using Synertec software.
-Briefing of Staff on the use of Synertec Software.
-Synertec / AD Neurological and Specialist Services / E&D Lead January 2019 Pilot study of Synertec Software to generate accessible information for service users at Walkergate Park.
-Synertec / AD Neurological and Specialist Services / E&D Lead January - June 2019 Evaluation of pilot study with a view to rolling out the solution Trust-wide.
-AD Neurological and Specialist Services / E&D Lead June 2019
+LGBT+ Staff Network April 2009 Policy Ratified.
+Business Delivery Growth July 2019 Improved Patient Access and Experience We will work to improve the accessibility of information that we provide to our service users by implementing and Scoping of pilot study.
+AD Neurological and Specialist Services / E&D Lead / Synertec January 2019 Experience evaluating the success of a pilot study using Synertec software.
+Briefing of Staff on the use of Synerice Software.
+Pilot study of Synertec Software to generate accessible information for service users at Synertec / AD Neurological and Specialist Services / E&D Lead Synertec / AD Neurological and Specialist Services / E&D January 2019 January - June 2019 Walkergate Park.
+Evaluation of pilot study with a view to rolling out the solution Trust-wide.
+Lead AD Neurological and Specialist Services / E&D Lead June 2019